FuelLabs/sway-standards/standards/src11-security-information/README.md

 - This function MAY not return the optional parameters.
 - This function MUST return at least one item in the `contact_information` field's `Vec`.
 Furthermore, the string should follow the following format `<contact_type>:<contact_information>`.
 - This function MUST NOT return any empty strings.
 Optional parameters MUST return `None` if it is unnecessary.
-- This function MUST return atleast one item in the `preferred_languages`, if it is not `None`.
-Furthurmore, the string should only contain the `ISO 639-1` language code and nothing else.
+- This function MUST return at least one item in the `preferred_languages`, if it is not `None`.
+Furthermore, the string should only contain the [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639_language_codes) language code and nothing else.
 - This function MAY return a link or the information directly for the following fields: `project_url`, `policy`, `encryption`, `source_code`, `auditors`, `acknowledgments`, `additional_information`.
 - This function MUST return the information directly for the following fields: `name`, `contact_information`, `preferred_languages`, `source_release`, and `source_revision`.